aphelps099/CA-SBDC/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.9.6 =
+* Added support for translating html tags "picture" and "audio"
+* Improved query efficency for removing duplicate entries when running Database Optimization
+* Fixed compatibility issue with Blocksy in Customizer

+= 2.9.5 =
+* Added support for video tag in order to show different videos according to selected language
+* Added compatibility for Elementor element caching on additional languages
+* Added compatibility with Profile Builder redirects after registration and edit profile forms
+* Reduced requests to TP AI when quota is unavailable
+* Fixed redirecting to wrong language after checkout in some cases

+= 2.9.4 =
+* Fixed potential security issue by preventing direct access to files
+* Extended keyword search in String Translation UI to return results from translations too, alongside matching default language text, for Gettext, Email and Regular strings
+* Added new feature to delete translations in String Translation UI, individually or in bulk, for Gettext, Email and Regular strings
+* Fixed incorrect translated urls in the page when reordering languages and using subdirectory for default language, while also excluding certain paths from translation
+* Fixed edge case PHP error in ajax request for front-end translations
+* Fixed edge case PHP error between Gutenberg language restrictions and WP Interactivity API
+* Fixed edge case PHP error argument must be of type string

+= 2.9.3 =
+* Fixed form action losing GET parameters on translated pages

+= 2.9.2 =
+* Fixed not setting srcset attributes properly for translated images

+= 2.9.1 =
+* Added Gutenberg Language Restriction option to allow for easily including/excluding blocks in specific languages
+* Fixed PHP notice in WP 6.7: function _load_textdomain_just_in_time was called incorrectly
+* Fixed translating internal links from inside translation blocks
+* Fixed edge case with some excluded paths redirecting translated urls to incorrect original urls

+= 2.9.0 =
+* Improved database management by no longer inserting non-translated external URLs and images
+* Fixed detecting the same email address multiple times due to antispambot outputting it in different encodings
+* Fixed Translation Editor pencil icon positioning
+* Fixed Translation Editor when viewing in RTL language
+* Fixed php error occurring in some cases when translating WooCommerce emails
+* Fixed deprecated notice in PHP 8 regarding rtrim function

+= 2.8.9 =
+* Fixed WooCommerce emails being sent in default language instead of user's language when placing order as non-logged in guest on a Blocks checkout form
+* Fixed trp-gettext wrappings appearing on WooCommerce Blocks checkout form
+* Added admin notifications about Black Friday sale

+= 2.8.8 =
+* Fixed compatibility with CTX Feed plugin
+* Improved security by doing a capability check on activating/deactivating license
+* Added new parameter to hook trp_translate_this_href

+= 2.8.7 =
+* Fixed url slug handling.
+It's recommended to back-up your database before updating
+* Fixed admin notices text

+= 2.8.6 =
+* Fixed version difference between TranslatePress plugins causing infinite loop and php errors when having specific settings
+* Fixed some cases of grayed out translation input box in String Translation Regular tab
+* Fixed showing Run the update notice in various cases
+* Fixed Translation Editor translation boxes showing incorrect values after saving translations in some cases
+* Fixed JS error in Advanced tab

+= 2.8.5 =
+* Fixed url slug handling
+* Fixed pencil icon not showing in correct place for some themes
+* Added filter trp_mtapi_chunk_size to change the number of string sent in one batch to TP AI
+* Added correct flag for Kurdish(Sorani) language
+* Fixed edge case issue with trp_settings db option saved incorrectly leading to php errors
+* Fixed PHP 8 deprecated notice when calling rtrim

+= 2.8.4 =
+* Major refactoring of url slugs handling.
+It's recommended to back-up your database before updating
+* Numerous fixes including support for WooCommerce custom permalinks, custom post permalinks, permalinks without base category

+= 2.8.3 =
+* Fixed errors in Multisite leading to targeting incorrect subsite tables for some strings
+* Fixed TranslatePress Editor pencil icon's incorrect placement in some cases
+* Fixed deprecated notice when translating WooCommerce emails

 = 2.8.2 =
 * Added support for Chinese Traditional automatic translations when using TP AI
 * Fixed menu language switcher not showing native language names when option was selected